📅 Operations Use Case

 How does inFM PM scheduling help with compliance audits?

 inFM maintains a permanent, complete record of every PM work order — both completed and historical.
 For any compliance audit, you can generate a report showing: all PM work orders for a specific asset over any date range, completion dates, technician records, compliance checklist responses, and any notes about work performed.
 For assets with statutory maintenance obligations (lifts, fire systems, pressure vessels, medical equipment), this report provides the documentary evidence auditors require.
-The PM completion rate report also demonstrates the overall health of your maintenance program over time, which is increasingly requested as evidence of a systematic maintenance approach.
+A dedicated PM completion-rate-over-time report is on the product roadmap and not yet delivered; current reporting covers PM work order history and overdue items by asset, trade, and date range.

 Stop reactive firefighting.
 Start scheduled maintenance.

 Talk to the inFM team about setting up a structured PM program for your facility.
-See how automated scheduling changes how your team works.
+See how a structured, schedule-driven approach changes how your team works.

 Request a Demo Self-Hosted CMMS Guide